 Get a Dose of Culture

 When was the last time you went to a museum?
 Many have free admission on weekends.
-Whether you’re into Rembrandt or Renoir, Picasso or Pollock, you’re sure to get inspired.
-Think you’re not into art?
-Try going just once—you might get hooked!
-Or check out a science museum if that’s more your speed.
+Whether you’re into Rembrandt or Renoir, Cassatt or Cézanne, you’re sure to be inspired.

 Find The Floor in Your Bedroom

-Call it a “movie marathon” or “film festival”, but get friends and family together for a big night in front of the TV.
-If you’re feeling even more up for it, try a binge weekend of one of your favorite shows (even one of the classics like Friends or Seinfeld).
+Call it a “movie marathon” or “film festival,” but get friends and family together for a big night in front of the TV watching one of your favorite shows or some movies.

-You already pay, whether it's for Netflix and Hulu or for cable and premium channels like Showtime and HBO, so take advantage of them.
-Check programming schedules online and break out the popcorn maker.
+You already pay, whether it's for Netflix and Hulu or for cable and premium channels, so take advantage of them.
+Break out the popcorn maker and enjoy.

 Clean Out Your Inbox